Criminal Record Check (CRC) POLICY

 The Athabasca Soccer Association does not permit players to drive themselves to away games.

 The final date for refund requests is different for each respective season (indoor/outdoor) and age group and current season information will be detailed under the Registration menu item.
 Refund amounts will be the registration fee paid less a $25.00 administrative charge.
+For age groups U11 to U19, once Tri-County declarations are made refund amount will be the registration fee paid less a $50 administrative charge.

 However, if our Association cannot provide a player with a team to play on, the full registration fee (100%) will be refunded.